zackelmet/content-ops-starter/README.md

 ## Vision

-Hacker Analytics is a CTI (Cyber Threat Intelligence) voice and research organization.
+Hacker Analytics is a CTI (Cyber Threat Intelligence) research organization.
 Our mission is to:

 - Provide actionable, independent threat intelligence and analysis for security teams, researchers, and decision-makers.
 - Deliver original research, commentary, and reporting on cyber threats, actors, and trends.